2022-cs244/2022-cs244.github.io/deliverables/design-challenge.md

 # Submission

-Please email your proposal to the instructors using the subject line: CS344 Project Proposal - Team-X
+Each team should email your proposal to the instructors using the subject line: CS344 Project Proposal - Team-X